deepinsight/insightface/challenges/iccv21-mfr/README.md

 2. OneFlow, [link](https://github.com/deepinsight/insightface/tree/master/recognition/oneflow_face)
 3. MXNet, [link](https://github.com/deepinsight/insightface/tree/master/recognition/ArcFace)

-## Submission
+## Submission Guide

-1. Participants package the onnx model for submission using ``zip`` or ``tar -czf``.
+1. Participants must package the onnx model for submission using ``zip xxx.zip model.onnx`` or ``tar czf xxx.tar.gz model.onnx``.
-2. Each participant can submit three times a day.
+2. Each participant can submit three times a day at most.
 3. Please sign-up with the real organization name.
 You can hide the organization name in our system if you like.
-4. You can decide which submission to be on the leaderboard by clicking 'Set Public' button.
+4. You can decide which submission to be displayed on the leaderboard by clicking 'Set Public' button.

-Link coming soon
+Server link coming soon.

 ## Sponsors